Landlord Software UK: The Complete Guide for 2026

 Last updated:

-Try LandlordOS free for 1-2 properties - no credit card required
+Try LandlordOS, free during Early Access, no credit card required

 Whether you manage one buy-to-let or a growing portfolio, the right software saves hours every month and protects you from costly compliance mistakes.
-This guide covers what landlord software does, what to look for, and how to choose the right option for your situation.
+This guide covers what landlord software does in 2026, what to look for, how the main options compare, and how to choose the right one for your situation.
+If you want the head-to-head product comparison first, start with our best landlord software UK roundup.

-The Renters' Rights Act 2025 abolishes Section 21 no-fault evictions from 1 May 2026.
-Every eviction will require documented grounds under Section 8.
-This makes record-keeping critical: rent payment histories, compliance certificates, communication logs, and property condition reports all become evidence you may need.
+The Renters' Rights Act 2025 abolished Section 21 no-fault evictions on 1 May 2026.
+Every possession claim now requires documented grounds under Section 8.
+This transformed record-keeping from admin into evidence: rent payment histories, compliance certificates, communication logs, and property condition reports are what a court will look at.
+Software should maintain that audit trail automatically, with every rent receipt, certificate and message dated and attached to the tenancy.

-The new Private Rented Sector Database will require all landlords to register their properties and demonstrate compliance.
-Having your property data, certificates, and tenancy information organised in software makes registration straightforward rather than a scramble.
+The new Private Rented Sector Database, expected to launch in late 2026, will require all private landlords in England to register themselves and their properties and demonstrate compliance.
+Landlords with property details, certificates and tenancy information already structured in software will register in minutes.
+Landlords with a shoebox of paperwork will not.

 What does landlord software do?